julienshim/combined_korean_vocabulary_list/README.md

 * `등급` (level) - A, B, C (basic to advanced)

 > **Original TOPIK headers**
 * `수준` (level) - TOPIK has two examination levels.
-TOPIK I, marked as `초급` on the spreadsheet, for the basic level, and TOPIK II, marked as `중급` on the spread sheet, which can be more accurately described as "from intermediate and on" since this examination combins the intermediate and advanced levels.
+TOPIK I, marked as `초급` on the spreadsheet, for the basic level, and TOPIK II, marked as `중급` on the spreadsheet, which can be more accurately described as "from intermediate and on" since this examination combines the intermediate and advanced levels.
 * `어휘` (vocabulary) - Korean vocabulary word
 * `길잡이말` (guide words) - hints
 * `품사` (part of speech)